marcosware/senai-git-training/README.md

-A compilation of C++ activities from my Systems Development course. <br>
+A compilation of C++ codes from my Systems Development course. <br>
 IDE: Dev-C++